Who Is Cardi B?

 In December 2018, Cardi and Offset announced their split.
 “So everybody been bugging me and everything and you know I’ve been trying to work things out with my baby father for a hot minute now,” she said a video posted to Instagram.
 “And we are really good friends and we are really good business partners — you know, he’s always somebody that I run to, to talk to, and we got a lot of love for each other but things just haven’t been working out between us for a long time.”

-On October 1, 2018, Cardi B surrendered to the New York City police for her connection to an August 2018 strip club fight in Queens, New York.
+On October 1, 2018, Cardi B surrendered to the New York City police for her connection to an August 2018 strip club fight in Queens, New York, in which she allegedly ordered her entourage to attack two bartenders.
 The rapper was arrested and charged with two misdemeanors, assault and reckless endangerment.
-After missing her first arraignment hearing, she showed up for scheduled court appearances in December and January 2019.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!